 I’m talking, of course, about the Site Condo.

 The origin of Site Condos is up for debate, however many make the case that they started in Class’ home state of Michigan.
 As such, we will be consulting Michigan resources and definitions, as these apply to developments of this kind all over the country.

 What is a Site Condo?
 Why are they developed? and where does the confusion come from?
 These are all questions that we will be exploring in this post.
 It is my hope that by the end, you will walk away with a new comprehension and respect for this property type that has become a force to be reckoned with in the world of residential development.

 From the outside, you would not be able to tell the difference between site condos and SFR’s.
 They are not attached to other units, they have land that the homeowner owns and, in many ways, has a lot more in common with single family homes than what we think of as “traditional condos”.
 The reason is because a site condo development is meant to accomplish the same thing as a subdivision.
 As the Michigan Community Association Law website states in their article, “the platted subdivision approach and the newer site condominium technique are two different statutory methods of reaching essentially the same practical and legal result of dividing real estate into separate residential building sites”.

 Then why do things differently if the results are “essentially the same”?

-The site condo route appeals to developers, as they can get most of the benefits of subdivision faster, and in a time where the housing market is threatened with inventory shortages, speed of production may become an area worth investigating.
+The site condo route appeals to developers, as they can get the benefits of a subdivision faster, and in a time when the housing market is threatened with inventory shortages, speed of production may become an area worth investigating.
 “The site condominium is sometimes chosen over the platted subdivisions because of perceived benefits to purchasers, homeowners, and developers”, so says the Michigan Condo Law article.
-They seem to be right, because here at Class Appraisal, we are seeing more of these appraisal orders coming in from all over the country.
+They seem to be right, because here at Class Valuation, we are seeing more of these appraisal orders coming in from all over the country.

 As with everything, though, it’s not so black and white.